mongodb/docs/source/includes/command-output-intro.rst

-The command prints the following fields in JSON format to the terminal if the command succeeds.
-If the command prints an error, see :ref:`Troubleshooting <troubleshooting>` for recommended solutions.
+The command prints the following fields in |json| format to the terminal if the command succeeds.
+If the command prints an error, see
+:ref:`Troubleshooting <mcli-troubleshooting>` for recommended solutions.